robin-hartmann/bug-nimmsta-web-library-trigger-mode/README.md

 Each time an input field loses focus the scanner gets disabled using `device.preferredTriggerMode = TriggerMode.Disabled`.

 The purpose of this setup is that the scanner should only be able to scan when an input field is focused.
+This should work reliably no matter how fast the user is scanning, even though a small delay would be acceptable.

 ### 📋 Tested with